Watercolor style animation in Clip Studio PAINT

 Let's go to File - Export Animation - Animated Gif

-And in animated GIF export settings we can change the size if you wish, at the end we accept:
+And in animated GIF export settings we can change the size if you wish, when finished we click accept:

-I hope this article has been very useful and motivates you to make your own Watercolor style animations.
+I hope this article has been very useful to you and that it motivates you to make your own watercolor-style animations.

-I leave you a greeting, that you are very well and see you in the next TIP.
+I send you my greetings, I hope you are doing well and I'll see you in the next TIP.

 Comment